 The verge is the area of public land located between a street kerb line and the boundary of an adjoining property.

 Verges play a significant role in our community by establishing an area for street trees, lawns and gardens which soften the landscape.
 Verges present an opportunity to establish Waterwise gardens and increase native flora across the City for local wildlife.
-They also accommodate overhead and underground utilities such as power, water and gas and communications infrastructure.
+They also accommodate overhead and underground utilities such as power, water, gas and communications infrastructure.

 The City acknowledges the care that residents take in maintaining verges, which improves the overall appearance of the street and their properties.
 The City's street trees however must not be interfered with under any circumstances.

 A verge permit is required for any building or demolition work on the adjacent property regardless of material being stored on the verge.

 The permit enables the City to monitor the use of the verge, minimising the damage and disruption to the surrounding area.

 Apply for a verge permit

 There are no fees associated with a verge permit.
 However, there are costs associated with verge inspections before and after any works as well as the payment of a refundable bond.
 Please note, a street tree bond is also required where there is a street tree on a verge.

 |Work undertaken||Total inspection fee||Refundable verge/tree bond|